 Sanskrit has one specialty, the word sequence in a sentence is not relevant at all.
 The declination cases of the nouns and the moods of the verbs are important.
 The intention of the speaker and the context of the situation, the gravity of the words and the ability of the listener to understand gives the meaning relevant to him.

-The energy of the word ‘Maa‘ is negation, and it negates our true nature.
+The energy of the word ‘Maa‘ is negation, and when used by common people, it negates our true nature.
 The simple negation would be just ‘na’.
-Maa is a particle in grammar so fitting it in the sentence requires a background of philosophy of the Gita.
-“Maa’ in itself is also a name of the Prakruti.
+‘Maa’ in itself is also a name of the Prakruti.
+Maa is a particle in grammar, so fitting it in this sentence requires a background of the philosophy of the Gita.
 So when Krishna uses Maa here, it is an independent word with a wealth of meaning, something like “No!” more like an admonishment.
+‘Maa’ for the spiritual aspirant is a negation of the Creation that Prakruti/ Devi represents.
+When you the spiritual aspirant call the Devi Maa, with this understanding you are actually negating her nature (post here)

 Sanskrit is a very subtle language, that is why I love it so much, layers of meanings.
 A small example, let’s look at this part again in a different way, Aham tvaam sarva-paapebhyo mokṣhayiṣhyaami.